 Angela, a single parent, has two children, Barbara and Charles.
 Both children live with her.
-Charles gets in trouble with the law and goes to jail in July.
-Charles stays in prison the rest of the year.
-Based on this scenario, Angela may be entitled to claim both her children as dependents on her tax return.
+Charles gets in trouble with the law and goes to prison in July.
+Charles remains incarcerated for the rest of the year.
+Angela might be entitled to claim both her children as dependents on her return, based on this scenario.

 One of the crucial tests for claiming a child dependent is that they must depend on others for more than half of their financial needs throughout the year.
 Angela can prove that both children lived with her for more than half the year, because Charles wasn't incarcerated until July.

 Angela can also prove that neither child provided more than half of their own support.
 Her son in prison is clearly not earning an income and contributing to his own support.
 In this case, Angela can claim him as a dependent.

 While the specific situation of an incarcerated dependent is not mentioned in tax law, there was a Tax Court case in 2002 that addressed this topic.
 The issue was whether the parent could claim her son as a dependent and as a qualifying child for the Earned Income Tax Credit even though he was in prison all year.

 The Tax Court reasoned that since the parent did not provide more than half the child's support, the parent could not claim the son as a dependent.
 Furthermore, she couldn't claim him for Earned Income Tax Credit purposes because the son didn't live with his mother for more than six months of the year.